Germans rebuff calls for ECB action after summit

 A senior leader of the liberal Free Democrats, junior partners to Merkel's conservatives, resigned unexpectedly on Wednesday in the latest sign of turmoil as the party awaited the outcome of a membership referendum on euro zone rescue moves.

-Christian Lindner, 32, quit after the party leadership was criticised for saying prematurely that the referendum called by eurosceptics had failed to mobilise the necessary quorum to force a change in FDP policy.
+Christian Lindner, 32, quit after the party leadership was criticized for saying prematurely that the referendum called by eurosceptics had failed to mobilize the necessary quorum to force a change in FDP policy.

 The result of the ballot, which closed on Tuesday, is due to be announced on Friday.
 FDP leader Philipp Roesler, who is vice-chancellor and economy minister, is also under pressure to quit but sources close to him said he would not resign.

-A senior EU diplomat said Merkel had signalled in the run-up to last week's European summit that her ability to make advances on euro zone rescue moves was limited until after the vote.
+A senior EU diplomat said Merkel had signaled in the run-up to last week's European summit that her ability to make advances on euro zone rescue moves was limited until after the vote.

 (Additional reporting by Gilbert Kreijger in Amsterdam, Sakari Suoninen in Frankfurt, Valentina Za in Milan, Erik Kirschbaum in Berlin; Writing by Paul Taylor; Editing by Giles Elgood)